MyckollWinchester/KanaLearning/README.md

 # KanaLearning

-A simple game to learn the japanese alphabet, highly inspired by HooLogic's [RealKana](https://www.realkana.com/).
+A simple game to learn the japanese alphabet, play a demo [here](https://myckollwinchester.github.io/p/kana-learning.html).

+Highly inspired by HooLogic's [RealKana](https://www.realkana.com/).

 ## To do

 Mandatory:
-- [ ] Add media queries
-- [ ] Refactor code
+- [ ] Work on responsiveness.

 Optional:
-- [ ] Make a heatmap calendar for tracking progress
+- [ ] Make a heatmap calendar for tracking progress.
-- [ ] Make a time-based game mode
+- [ ] Make a time-based game mode.